-Crash Involving Vintage Sports Car Shuts Down Major Roadway In El Segundo
+One Killed In Vintage Sports Car Wreck In El Segundo

 Comments

-EL SEGUNDO (CBSLA) – A crash involving what appeared to be a Shelby Cobra sports car shut down a major roadway in El Segundo for several hours Tuesday evening into Wednesday morning.
+EL SEGUNDO (CBSLA) – One person was killed when a Shelby Cobra sports car crashed on a major roadway in El Segundo Tuesday evening.

-The crash occurred on Vista Del Mar sometime before 6:15 p.m.
+The single-car wreck occurred on Vista Del Mar sometime before 6:15 p.m.
 Tuesday.
-The circumstances of the crash and the number of injuries were not confirmed.
+One person died.
+The victim’s name was not disclosed.

 El Segundo police shut down Vista Del Mar between Grand Avenue and 45th Street.
 Portions of it were intermittently reopened.
 However, the roadway was completely closed again Wednesday morning.
-It was expected to remain closed through 9 a.m.
+It was still closed as of 9:15 a.m.

 Commuters were advised to avoid the area.